RATESResearch/GeoNode/src/euidev/infrastructure/index.rst

 Cloud Infrastructure
 ====================

-:term:`RGVFlood.com` cloud deployment relies of conversion of it's component services to be converted to be delivered via a :term:`Microservices Architecture`.
+:term:`RGVFlood.com` cloud deployment relies on conversion of its component services to be converted for delivery via a :term:`Microservices Architecture`.
 Several options are available for deploying the microservices version of :term:`RGVFlood.com`, including an on-premise hardware cluster, Google Cloud Platform, Amazon Web Services and Microsoft's Azure.

 Google Cloud Platform
 ---------------------

-Google Cloud Platfrom (:term:`GCP`) was selected as the initial platform for :term:`RGVFlood.com`, based on Cost of Service, and integration with existing :term:`RATES` operations.
+Google Cloud Platfrom (:term:`GCP`) was selected as the initial platform for :term:`RGVFlood.com`, based on Cost of Service and ease of integration with existing :term:`RATES` operations.

 Google App Engine
 -----------------